Daniilms/TODO-React/README.md

 ## About

 This is a TODO App.
-You can add , delete and change status for your tasks.
+You can also add , delete and change the status of your tasks.
 Also you can add your tasks to different folders.

 ## Current status